How to Manage Tasks

 Whatever task management system you develop in Outlook is dependent upon your specific needs, but it’s something you will find is easier than keeping your to-do list on paper and rewriting it every couple of days.
 Plus, you can drag these tasks that need to be completed, onto your calendar and block off time to get them done.

-One trick of learning how to manage tasks is to understand that it takes time to complete them.
+One task management trick is to understand that it takes time to complete them.
 Project managers get so busy that their calendar books up with meeting after meeting – a scenario that leaves no time to get other work done.

 When you plan out your week, be sure to drag these tasks onto your calendar for the hour or so that you will need in order to get them done.
 You’ll be very pleased at what a difference this makes compared to checking things off of your list.